trealla-prolog/trealla-OLDv1/README.md

-In practice *spawn* calls a special version of *fork/0* that limits the number of such concurrent tasks (see the *cpu_count* flag, initially set at 4).
+In practice *spawn* calls a special version of *fork/0* that limits the number of such concurrent tasks (see the *cpu_count* flag, initially and artificially set at 4).
 Excess tasks will be scheduled as tasks finish.

 An example: